-el Marine LLC - On June 17, 2021, the Company established a joint venture, el Marine LLC, with El. and an affiliate of Maritime Partners LLC ("MP"), which seeks to deliver E1's hydrogen delivery system to the marine sector, with each joint venture partner owning 33.33% of e1 Marine.
+(2) Represents revenue recognized by the Company associated with charters that were accounted for in accordance with e1 Marine LLC - On June 17, 2021, the Company established a joint venture, e1 Marine LLC, with E1. and an affiliate of Maritime Partners LLC ("MP"), which seeks to deliver E1's hydrogen delivery system to the marine sector, with each joint venture partner owning 33.33% of e1 Marine.
 The Company accounts for the investment in e1 Marine LLC using the equity method in accordance with ASC 323.